raoulritter/clifford-group-equivariant-simplicial-transformers/blogpost.md

 **(1) Simplicial Message Passing**

 Traditional Message Passing Neural Networks (MPNNs) are foundational yet constrained by the Weisfeiler-Lehman (1-WL) test, which limits their ability to detect complex structures such as higher-dimensional triangles.
-Xu et al. [\citeA{xu2018powerful}] highlighted that MPNNs, while powerful, can only capture pairwise interactions effectively, thereby missing out on the richer structural information present in higher-order simplices.
+Xu et al., 2019 highlighted that MPNNs, while powerful, can only capture pairwise interactions effectively, thereby missing out on the richer structural information present in higher-order simplices.
 This limitation is particularly critical in applications requiring the modeling of multi-body interactions and complex topologies, such as in molecular chemistry and social network analysis.

 Efforts to extend MPNN capabilities through Simplicial Message Passing Networks have shown promise.
-By explicitly incorporating higher-order simplicial complexes into the message-passing framework, these networks can capture interactions at multiple levels of granularity, enabling more expressive representations of the data [\citeA{bodnar2021weisfeiler}].
+By explicitly incorporating higher-order simplicial complexes into the message-passing framework, these networks can capture interactions at multiple levels of granularity, enabling more expressive representations of the data (Bodnar et al., 2021).
 However, these approaches often require extensive pre-computation of simplicial complexes, which can limit their scalability and applicability to large-scale datasets.

 **(2) Equivariance**

 Equivariant Message Passing Simplicial Networks (EMPSNs) have emerged as a powerful extension to traditional MPNNs, capable of managing higher-dimensional simplices while maintaining equivariance.
 Equivariance ensures that the network's output respects the symmetries of the input data, which is crucial for applications involving geometric transformations.
-Eijkelboom et al. [\cite{eijkelboom2023n}] demonstrated that EMPSNs can effectively handle higher-dimensional simplices by leveraging E(n) equivariant message passing.
+Eijkelboom et al. Eijkelboom et al., 2023 demonstrated that EMPSNs can effectively handle higher-dimensional simplices by leveraging E(n) equivariant message passing.
 However, these networks often depend on manually calculated geometric data, which can impede scalability and efficiency.

 Further developments in Clifford Group Equivariant Neural Networks (CGENNs) have significantly improved the handling of geometric transformations and complex structures.
-By utilizing steerable Clifford algebra, CGENNs achieve equivariance in a more flexible and scalable manner [\citeA{ruhe2024clifford}; \citeA{liu2024clifford}].
+By utilizing steerable Clifford algebra, CGENNs achieve equivariance in a more flexible and scalable manner  (Ruhe et al., 2023);  (Liu et al., 2024).
 These advancements highlight the potential of geometric algebra to enhance the expressivity and performance of equivariant neural networks.

 **(3) Transformer Architecture**

 The Transformer architecture has revolutionized many areas of machine learning due to its ability to capture long-range dependencies and its inherent scalability.
 Incorporating simplicial message passing into Transformers provides a powerful framework for modeling complex geometric structures.

-The Geometric Algebra Transformer (GATR) proposed by Brehmer (2023) employs geometric algebra to achieve equivariance with enhanced efficiency [\citeA{brehmer2023geometric}].
+The Geometric Algebra Transformer (GATR) proposed by Brehmer (2023) employs geometric algebra to achieve equivariance with enhanced efficiency  (Brehmer et al., 2023).
 GATR leverages the rich algebraic structure of geometric algebra to perform transformations that are equivariant by design, thus maintaining the geometric integrity of the data throughout the learning process.

-Previous research has also explored simplicial transformers using Clifford algebra to define triangular attention via geometric products [\citeA{DBLP
+Previous research has also explored simplicial transformers using Clifford algebra to define triangular attention via geometric products (Clift et al., 2019).
-/corr/abs-1909-00668}].
 These methods extend the attention mechanism to higher-order simplices, allowing for the capture of more complex interactions within the graph.
-However, the computational complexity of these models remains a significant challenge, particularly when applied to large-scale datasets ( O(n^3) ).
+However, the computational complexity of these models remains a significant challenge, particularly when applied to large-scale datasets ( $O(n^3)$ ).
 Although these methods do use the geometric product to define a product of more than two nodes, these models are not equivariant.

 **Integrating the Three Features in GAST**